HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

-Looking at the usage over the last three Web Almanac years usage has dropped considerably this year, instead of increasing.
-Which is disappointing from a transparency and analysis perspective.
+Looking at the usage over the last three Web Almanac years usage has dropped considerably this year, instead of increasing, which is disappointing from a transparency and analysis perspective.
 Digging deeper into the data showed a 33% drop in Facebook requests and, as they supported this header and are widely used, this explains most of this drop.
-Interestingly the number of pages with Facebook usage actually increased, but it looks like Facebook have changed their embed to make less requests in the last year and, given their prevalence, that's made quite a dent on the usage of timing-allow-origin header.
+Interestingly the number of pages with Facebook usage actually increased, but it looks like Facebook have changed their embed to make fewer requests in the last year and, given their prevalence, that's made quite a dent on the usage of timing-allow-origin header.
 Ignoring that, usage of this header has basically stayed stable—which is a bit disappointing given the focus on performance with [the ranking impact of the Core Web Vitals](https://developers.google.com/search/blog/2020/11/timing-for-page-experience).

 ## Security and Privacy